Arthur Read

-Arthur Timothy Read is a fictional anthropomorphic aardvark created by the best-known author Marc Brown.
-He is in the third grade and lives in the fictional city of Elwood City.
+Arthur Timothy Read is a fictional anthropomorphic aardvark created by the author Marc Brown.
+The titular main character of the book and television series Arthur, he is in the third grade and lives in the fictional city of Elwood City with his family, which include father David, mother Jane, and sisters Dora Winifred "D.W." and Kate Read, and many friends, including best friends Buster Baxter and Francine Frensky.